-When I decided to climb the Kilimanjaro, I knew nothing about it.
-I didn’t know it is a Natural Park with a very expensive entrance fee, I didn’t know no one lives there and I didn’t know the rules to be able to enter park and reach the top as a tourist.
+When I decided to climb Mount Kilimanjaro, I knew nothing about it.
+I didn’t know it was a Natural Park with a very expensive entrance fee.
+I didn’t know no one lived there.
+And I also didn’t know its peak was the highest point of the entire African continent.

-I had thousands questions (some answers I now have, you can read in this Q&A section) and I started reading and researching and I got lost with all the information I’ve found.
 One of the most confusing choices I had to make, was about the route to reach the summit.
 There are 7 routes, plus one used exclusively to come down, and each of them has pros and cons, and it is unique and different in many ways.
+So, how can you choose which one is the best route for you to conquer the the highest point of Africa and succeed in climbing Kilimanjaro?

 Which is the best climbing route for the Kilimanjaro?

-It depends mainly on how many days you have to dedicate to the hike, how fitted you are and how much you want to spend.
+Well, It depends.
+It depends mainly on how many days you have to dedicate to the hike, how fit you are and how much you want to spend.

-The climbing routes are: Marangu Route, Machame Route, Lemosho Route, Shira Route, Rongai Route, Umbwe Route e Northern Circuit.
+There are 7 climbing routes: Marangu Route, Machame Route, Lemosho Route, Shira Route, Rongai Route, Umbwe Route and Northern Circuit.
 They all meet either at Stella Point or at Gilman’s Point, about 100 metres below the summit, Uhuru Peak.

 Let’s see them one by one.